 Rehabilitation of water bodies - principles of construction and management of (artificial) water bodies, preparation of condition assessment, determination of water and sediment composition.
 Use of sediments deposited in water bodies and uptake of nutrients.
 For more information, please contact: Tiit Vaasma, e-mail: email@example.com

-Marsh remediation and restoration - restoration of the hydrological regime necessary for the ecological functioning of the wetland.
+Peatland restoration - the ecological restoration of mires (hydrologic functioning and vegetation).
 For more information, please contact: Mati Ilomets, e-mail: firstname.lastname@example.org

 Digital learning and information trails outdoors (www.avastusrada.ee) - Avastusrada is an application running in the web browser of a smart device, with the help of which you can create interactive hiking and adventure trails that can be walked outdoors.
 The versatility of the solution allows the discovery path to be applied in a wide range of fields: from education to tourism development and scientific applications.
 For more information, please contact: Jaanus Terasmaa, e-mail: firstname.lastname@example.org

 Implementation of sustainable development goals in business - mapping of the company's activities and strategic reorganization based on the goals of sustainable development.
 Research shows that sustainable corporate restructuring is a strategic inevitability.
-The entry of new generations into the economic life has changed the current market behavior.
-Companies that do not follow the principles of sustainability lose both employees and customers.
-The way out is to reshape our activities based on the goals of sustainable development, to make our activities more supportive of them and to take public responsibility for the fulfillment of some goals.
-We can help you how to get there.
+The entry of new generations into economic life has changed the current market behaviour.
+Companies that do not follow the principles of sustainability lose both the employees and customers.
+The way out is to reshape our activities based on the goals of sustainable development, to make our activities more supportive for them and take public responsibility for the fulfilment of some goals.
+We can help you to get there.
 For more information, please contact: Mihkel Kangur, e-mail: email@example.com